-Delegates to the XXXV ESCRS Congress will find some great museums in the city
+Delegates visiting Lisbon this October will find some great museums in the city

 Lisbon’s newest museum, the Museum of Art, Architecture and Technology (MAAT), sits on the shore of the Tagus River like a giant half-opened clam.
 The work of Amanda Levete, a Stirling Prize-winning British architect, the building is partially underground, and its roof is an upwardly sloping piazza from which to enjoy marvellous river views.